Jeroenyouknow/WP_Plugin/README.md

 # WP_Plugin
 Basis creation of a WP plugin/mix off

-- Send email when you make an new post
+- Send email when an post is created
-- Send email when you update an post
+- Send email when an post is changed
-- Make a socials section for youre site or send email
+- Customise email, subject and message